Urethral Cancer: The Basics

 - History of bladder cancer.

-- Health issues that cause chronic inflammation of the urethra like sexually transmitted diseases and urinary tract infections.
+- Health problems that cause inflammation (longterm swelling) of the urethra, like sexually transmitted diseases and urinary tract infections.

 Signs of Urethral Cancer